msalehi1357/msalehi1357/README.md

 - 👋 Hi, I’m @msalehi1357
 - 👀 I’m interested in Data Science and Machine Learning
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently enrolled in Springboard Data Science Track
 - 💞️ I’m looking to collaborate on codes and projects.
 - 📫 Can be reached at msalehi1357@yahoo.com